Pavel Syutkin (military officer)

-Pavel Pavlovich Syutkin (Павел Павлович Сюткин; born June 19, 1922) is a former Soviet military leader, artilleryman, and retired colonel.
+Pavel Pavlovich Syutkin (Павел Павлович Сюткин; born 19 June 1922) is a former Soviet military leader, artilleryman, and retired colonel.
 He received the Hero of the Russian Federation award on March 7, 2008.

-As of 2020, he is the last veteran of the Great Patriotic War who was awarded the title of Hero during their lifetime.

 Biography

 Early life

-Syutkin was born on June 19, 2022, in the village of Zapolena, in the Slobodskoy Uyezd of Vyatka Governorate.
+Syutkin was born on 19 June 1922, in the village of Zapolena, in the Slobodskoy Uyezd of Vyatka Governorate.
 He spent his childhood in the village of Bobino, Slobodskoy District, Kirov Oblast, and was brought up by a single mother along with another sibling.
 He began his studies at a rurual school.
 In 1932, his family moved to Tyumen, where he received further education.

-From 1939 to 1941, Syutkin worked as a sailor of the Oryol raid tug of the Tyumen river port and the Ob-Yenisei river expedition.
+From 1939 to 1941, Syutkin worked as a sailor of the Oryol tug of the Tyumen river port and the Ob-Yenisei river expedition.
 From 1941 to 1942, he worked at the Tyumen plant No. 762 "Mechanic" (now known as the Tyumen Machine Tool Plant).

-Great Patriotic War
+Second World War

 In September 1942, Syutkin volunteered to join the Red Army, and was first sent to Bryansk.
 He fought in the 1539th heavy self-propelled artillery regiment as the commander of a SU-152 assault gun, and later moved to command the battery of self-propelled guns of the 373rd Guards heavy self-propelled artillery Idritsky Twice Red Banner Order of Kutuzov Regiment of the 3rd Belorussian Front.

 Syutkin was awarded for the exemplary performance and courage during Soviet offensives that ended with the recapture of Daugavpils and Rēzekne.
 He received awards twice more later, once during the breakthrough of the German defenses in East Prussia, and another time in capturing the fortress of Pillau.

 During the span of the East Prussian offensive, Syutkin's battery destroyed 9 tanks, 10 armored personnel carriers, 12 artillery pieces, 8 six-barreled mortars, 10 bunkers, and around 500 Nazi soldiers in total.

 He was twice (1945 and 1946) nominated for the title of Hero of the Soviet Union, but the award was never given due to an error in the documents.